NicosNicolaou16/Pokedex_Compose_Multi_Module/README.md

 - Utils
 - DI for Network

-# How to create a Module for an app from Android Studio
+# How to create a Module (Android Library) for an app from Android Studio
 File -> New -> New Module -> Android Library -> Add your own Module Name -> Finish.

 # Versioning